LSK-F/LSK-F/README.md

 ### 🔹 About Me

 - Undergraduate in Applied Mathematics - with emphasis on Computer Science - at Federal University of Rio de Janeiro (UFRJ), based in RJ, Brazil
-- Enthusiastic about Software Development, Data Engineering and AI
-- Experience with **C# (.NET Core, ASP.NET, Entity Framework)**, **Python (Pandas, Numpy, Matplotlib)** and **SQL Server**
+- Experience with C# (.NET Core, ASP.NET, Entity Framework), Python (Pandas, Numpy, Matplotlib) and SQL Server
-- Projects range from **software systems** to **data processing and data analysis**
+- Projects range from software development to data processing and data analysis
-- Looking for opportunities to apply my skills in Software Engineering, Data Engineering and Data Science
+- Enthusiastic about Software Development, Data Engineering and Data Science, seeking opportunities to apply my skills in these areas

 ---